-So what makes MAIF so bold?
+So what makes MAIF so bold to make such awful settlement offers?
 Economic realities embolden MAIF.
-Almost all of its policies have limits of $20,000 per person with a maximum of $40,000 in total maximum coverage for the entire accident.
-If the case is worth more than this, MAIF will pay it.
-But MAIF will put you though the litigation process in most of these cases.
+Almost all of its policies have limits of $30,000 per person with a maximum of $60,000 in maximum total coverage for the entire accident.
+If the case is worth more than this, MAIF will pay it.Eventually.
+But MAIF will put you through the litigation process in most of these cases.

 MAIF has only 1.6% of the market share for auto insurance policies written in Maryland, so you might think our lawyers would not regularly see claims with this insurer.
-But MAIF’s drivers are statistically much worse - a lot worse, actually - than most drivers, so our lawyers disproportionately see MAIF accident cases in our office.
+But MAIF’s drivers are statistically much worse - a lot worse, actually - than most drivers.
+So our lawyers disproportionately see MAIF accident cases in our office.

 Our attorneys regularly stand up to MAIF in serious car accident cases.
 If you have been injured in an automobile accident in Maryland where this insurer is involved, call our accident lawyers at 800-553-8082 or click here for a free consultation on your claim.More on MAIF Claims